roetske/mpu6050/README.md

 Acc units = g  9.81m/s*s<br />
 See cherry file.

-What a ride to get it working correct.<br />
+What a ride to get it working correct :).<br />
     - issues calibration <br />
         -accz average = (value -g) /samples <br />
+    - formulas jeezes got lost in the beginning what is correct.
-    - Yaw is not stable due to the fact no magnetometer.<br />
+    - Yaw is not stable with mpu6050 due to the fact no magnetometer.<br />
-    - to measure angles you need to sampletime reading that not varies.
+    - To measure angles you need to sampletime reading that not varies.

 Roll and pitch work fine now and stable.<br />
 Provide button for calibration.
 Save offsets calibration in flash, so when restarted you do not need to recalibrate.

-# applications

 #  Links
 1)joop brokken natural wonder explaining how : https://www.youtube.com/watch?v=4BoIE8YQwM8 <br />